College Scholarship Program Registration Continues

 Scholarship Gives 30 Iowa High School Seniors Chance at $2,000, Educates Them on College Borrowing and Personal Finance

 After registering for the scholarship, students receive emailed instructions for completing three online components.
-Two tutorials — the newly revised Student Loan Game PlanSM and the ROCI Reality Check — were developed by Iowa Student Loan.
-A related multiple choice assessment will check students' understanding of the concepts in the tutorials.
+The two tutorials — Student Loan Game PlanSM and the ROCI Reality Check — were developed by Iowa Student Loan.
+A related multiple choice assessment will check students’ understanding of the concepts in the tutorials.

 The tutorials are designed to help students understand the consequences of college borrowing and discover how to maximize their return on college investment, or ROCI.

 Hailey Gross, a 2015–2016 scholarship recipient and a 2016 graduate of West Central Valley High School, said, "This scholarship...will decrease the amount of any loans I may have to get and it will help me pay for my post-secondary education at my dream school."

 The 30 high school seniors who score highest on the assessment test will each receive a $2,000 scholarship sent directly to their colleges in fall 2017.
 If top-scoring students tie, those students will be asked to write and be judged on a short essay so winners can be determined.

 Each scholarship recipient's high school will also receive a corresponding $500 award to be used toward scholarship and financial literacy programs.

 "We hope the school award component will enable administrators to enhance their financial literacy programs for their students," said Steve McCullough, president and CEO of Iowa Student Loan.